rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

   caption: [Composite FDS of all motor speeds for PCB_CENTER Z-axis ($b=9$, $zeta=0.05$)] )<compositefdsb9centerz>

-The FDS methodology has an important mathematical property: when the same fatigue exponent $b$ and damping ratio $zeta$ are used consistently for both the forward calculation (PSD to FDS) and inverse transformation (FDS back to PSD), these values cancel out in the final accelerated profile.Accurate material specific values should be used when available from testing or supplier data.
+The FDS methodology has an important mathematical property: when the same fatigue exponent $b$ and damping ratio $zeta$ are used consistently for both the forward calculation (PSD to FDS) and inverse transformation (FDS back to PSD), these values cancel out in the final accelerated profile.
+Accurate material specific values should be used when available from testing or supplier data.
 When such data is unavailable, established default values provide reasonable approximations.
 Following Lalanne's recommendations for electronic assemblies, calculations were performed with $b = 8$ and $b = 9$ (typical for solder joints) and $zeta = 0.05$ (Q = 10, representing lightly damped PCB behavior) @lalanne2010mechanicalvol @LalanneSummary.
 Both exponent values were evaluated to examine their influence on the resulting test specifications.

 The frequency-domain approach was chosen for computational efficiency.
 While time-domain and frequency-domain methods produce equivalent results for stationary Gaussian vibration, the frequency-domain calculation runs substantially faster when processing multiple channels across many operating modes.
 Preliminary comparisons confirmed negligible differences between the two approaches, validating the frequency-domain method for this application.

 @compositefdsb9centerz shows the FDS for each motor speed at sensor PCB_CENTER Z-axis from 0 to 2000 Hz, computed with $b = 9$ and $zeta = 0.05$.
 Each colored trace represents one operating speed, revealing how that mode contributes to damage at different natural frequencies.
 The bold composite FDS, calculated by time-weighted summation per @seriesfds, sums up all individual contributions.
 This composite represents the total accumulated fatigue damage over the complete endurance profile and directly determines the accelerated test specification.

-=== Mission Profile Synthesis
+== FDS to PSD inversion

+The FDS to PSD inversion is a critical step in developing accelerated vibration test specifications from field data.
+After the composite FDS is calculated that bounds all measured vibration environments, this method converts it into a PSD profile that can be programmed into vibration testing equipment.
+The equivalent PSD is derived from the composite FDS using Lalanne’s analytical relationship @lalanne2010mechanicalvol,

+$ P S D_(e q) (f)= (8 pi f)/Q [(F D S_(c o m p) (f))/f.T_(e q).
+Gamma(1+b/2)]^(1/b) $ <fdstopsdinit>

+where $ Q=1/(2 zeta) $ is the quality factor, $Gamma$ is the gamma function, and $T_(e q)$ is the equivalent test duration.
+This inversion assumes narrow-band response (Rayleigh damage model) and provides a lower-bound PSD estimate.

+=== Implementation of an Iterative Method
+While the Lalanne formula provides an excellent initial estimate, it assumes narrow-band response.
+In practice, structural vibration may have broad-band characteristics.
+Therefore, an iterative refinement process is employed.

++ Initial Estimate: Apply Lalanne formula to obtain $P S D_(i n i t)$.
++ Forward Calculation: Compute the FDS that the current PSD would produce using a mode sophisticated model (Rice's method with bandwidth correction) @Rice1944 @Rice1945.
++ Error Assessment: Compare computed FDS to target composite FDS
++ Multiplicative Correction: Update PSD using @lalanne2010mechanicalvol,$ c o r r = ((F D S_(t a r g e t))/(F D S_(c u r r e n t)))^(2/b) $ <corr>
++ Under-relaxation: Apply damping factor ($alpha=0.9$) to prevent oscillation @Press2007.
++ Gain Limiting: Constrain corrections between 0.5 and 2.0 per iteration  @NASAHDBK7005.
++ Convergence Check: Stop when FDS error $<0.1 d B$ @Steinberg2000.

+The correction exponent $2/b$ is derived from the relationship: since damaging scales as $P S D^(b/2)$, correcting an FDS error by factor $R$ requires adjusting PSD by $R^(2/b)$.

+#figure(
+  box(stroke: 1pt+black)[
+    #muchpdf(
+      read("../../Images/Plots/psd_init_cropped.pdf", encoding: none)
+    )
+  ],
+  caption: [Initial equivalent PSD derived from Lalanne's formula for PCB_CENTER Z-axis ($b=9$, $zeta=0.05$, $T_(e q)=924$ hours)]
+)<psdinit>

+@psdinit shows the initial equivalent PSD obtained by directly applying Lalanne's analytical inversion formula per @fdstopsdinit to the composite FDS.
+This initial estimate assumes narrow-band Rayleigh response characteristics and provides the starting point for the iterative refinement process.
+While this analytical solution offers a computationally efficient first approximation, the assumption of narrow-band behavior may not fully capture the broadband nature of the actual structural response.

+#figure(
+  box(stroke: 1pt+black)[
+    #muchpdf(
+      read("../../Images/Plots/psd_match_cropped.pdf", encoding: none)
+    )
+  ],
+  caption: [Comparison of initial and converged equivalent PSDs for PCB_CENTER Z-axis] )<psdmatch>

+The iterative refinement process adjusts the initial PSD to account for broadband response characteristics using Rice's more general damage formulation. @psdmatch compares the initial PSD from Lalanne's formula with the converged PSD after iterative correction.
+At each iteration, the multiplicative correction factor from @corr is applied frequency-by-frequency to adjust the PSD based on the ratio of target to computed FDS values.
+The refined profile shows localized adjustments, particularly in frequency regions where the narrow-band assumption deviates from the actual broadband damage accumulation.
+Under-relaxation and gain limiting ensure stable convergence without oscillation.

+#figure(
+  box(stroke: 1pt+black)[
+    #muchpdf(
+      read("../../Images/Plots/fds_match_cropped.pdf", encoding: none)
+    )
+  ],
+  caption: [Target composite FDS and recomputed FDS from converged equivalent PSD for PCB_CENTER Z-axis] )<fdsmatch>

+@fdsmatch validates the inversion process by comparing the target composite FDS with the FDS recomputed from the final converged PSD using Rice's broadband damage model.
+The close agreement between the two curves confirms that the iterative method successfully produces an equivalent PSD that reproduces the desired fatigue damage spectrum.
+The convergence criterion of less than 0.1 dB error ensures that the resulting test specification will deliver fatigue damage equivalent to the field profile across the entire frequency range of interest.

+=== PSD Envelope Smoothing Method

+The iteratively matched PSD contains sharp peaks and deep notches that challenge practical shaker reproduction, as seen in @psdmatch.
+Electrodynamic shakers have inherent limitations in control loop bandwidth, actuator response, and fixture dynamics that make it difficult to accurately follow such irregular spectra.

+To address this, a log frequency peak follower envelope is applied.
+This approach tracks the dominant resonant peaks while limiting the spectral decay between adjacent peaks to 1 dB per octave.
+The envelope is enforced to remain conservative at all frequencies, ensuring that $P S D_(e n v)(f) >= P S D_(m a t c h e d)(f)$ everywhere.
+This preserves the critical resonant content driving fatigue damage while eliminating the sharp drops and narrow notches that shakers cannot reliably control.
+The result is a smoothed specification that maintains test severity and remains executable in the laboratory.

-=== Accelerated Profile generation
+== Accelerated Profile Generation

+Once the equivalent PSD is established, accelerated test profiles are generated by scaling this baseline spectrum according to the target test duration.
+The scaling relationship follows @timecompression and maintains fatigue damage equivalence while compressing the test from the equivalent duration $T_(e q)$ down to the accelerated duration $T_(a c c)$.
+As the test duration decreases, the PSD amplitude increases according to @timereductionacc, raising the RMS level to deliver the same cumulative damage in less time.

+#figure(
+  box(stroke: 1pt+black)[
+    #muchpdf(
+      read("../../Images/Plots/acc_psds_cropped.pdf", encoding: none)
+    )
+  ],
+  caption: [Accelerated PSD profiles for PCB_CENTER Z-axis ($b=9$, $zeta=0.05$)]
+)<acceleratedpsds>

+@acceleratedpsds presents the equivalent PSD corresponding to the full 924-hour endurance profile along with a series of accelerated profiles spanning 1, 1.5, 2, 4, 5, 10, 20, 50, and 100 hours.
+Each accelerated curve represents the same fatigue damage as the baseline but compressed into a shorter duration.
+Shorter test times require higher spectral amplitudes to maintain damage equivalence, illustrating the trade-off between test efficiency and severity.
+This complete set of accelerated profiles was generated for both $b = 8$ and $b = 9$ across all three sensors (PCB_LEFT, PCB_CENTER, PCB_TOP) and all three axes (X, Y, Z), yielding nine independent test specifications to evaluate the influence of the fatigue exponent and capture the full vibrational behavior of the backend PCB.

-=== Response Spectrum Validation
+== Response Spectrum Validation

-#lorem(200)
+Although the accelerated profiles are designed to match cumulative fatigue damage, they must also be validated to ensure they do not introduce unrealistic peak responses that exceed the severest transient events encountered in the field.
+This validation is performed by computing the Extreme Response Spectrum (ERS) of each accelerated PSD and comparing it against the Shock Response Spectrum (SRS) envelope of the reference shock events.

+The validation follows the procedure described in @responsespectrumvalidation.
+For each accelerated profile, the ERS is calculated at a damping ratio of 0.05, which corresponds to a quality factor of 10, across the frequency range of interest.
+This ERS represents the expected maximum response of single degree of freedom systems when subjected to the random vibration profile for the specified duration.

+The reference SRS envelope is constructed from the shock event recorded during data acquisition, which is cheese block blending.
+This event represents the most severe transient load the backend experiences during operation.
+The SRS is computed using the maximax convention, taking the peak absolute acceleration response at the same damping ratio and frequency grid as the ERS calculation.

+#figure(
+  box(stroke: 1pt+black)[
+    #muchpdf(
+      read("../../Images/Plots/granapadanopsd_cropped.pdf", encoding: none)
+    )
+  ],
+  caption: [PSDs of Shock Event - Blending of 400 grams of Grana Padano] )

+#figure(
+  box(stroke: 1pt+black)[
+    #muchpdf(
+      read("../../Images/Plots/srsenvelopeofcheese_cropped.pdf", encoding: none)
+    )
+  ],
+  caption: [Shock Response Spectrum Envelope of Blending of Grana Padano] )

+If the ERS of an accelerated profile remains below the SRS envelope across all frequencies, the profile is validated and can proceed to laboratory testing.
+If the ERS exceeds the SRS at any frequency, the test duration must be increased to reduce the spectral amplitude, thereby lowering the peak responses while maintaining fatigue damage equivalence.
+This iterative adjustment ensures that the accelerated test remains representative of field conditions without introducing artificial failure modes.

-== Validation Procedure
+= Validation Procedure

 #lorem(200)